Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 One can enjoy simulations by changing system sizes and boundary conditions as one wishes.
-For the present case, a merging of two flux bundles is simulated in three dimensions.
+For the present case, an equilibration of two flux bundles is simulated in three dimensions.
 Kinetic ions and electrons are simulated which is an igc=1 case specified in the rec_3d15 file.
 On the other case, the drift-kenetic electrons and kinetic ions are simulated